 European settlement began 1857 with a survey of land by George Pratten.
 An early land-owner, Thomas Stevens, established a woolscour and later a fellmongery in the northern part of the suburb near Essie Avenue.
 Another land-holder was James Toohey who leased properties for cattle runs.

 During the Second World War, Tarragindi was the site of a field hospital administered first by the American Army and later by the British and Australian forces.
 According to Dunn the Ekibin Hospital was bounded by Sexton Street and Toohey Road and encompassed parts of Cracknell, Effingham, Fingal and Lutzow streets.
 After the war, the site was used by the Housing Commission to accommodate displaced persons.
 Today, little remains of the establishment except for possible foundations of a gun emplacement in the midsection of Fingal Street.
 The Ekibin Memorial Park on Cracknell Road commemorates the establishment of the hospital.

 The main part of the suburb lies in a valley running north-south, surrounded by ridges marked by Wellers Hill to the east and Tarragindi Hill to the west.
 Sandy Creek has it source in Toohey Forest to the south and flows through the major part of the suburb.
 The eastern flank of the Wellers Hill ridge drains into Ekibin Creek.

 Tarragindi hosts two primary schools.
-The Wellers Hill Primary School is located on the junction of Weller and Toohey Roads.
-The school has a very active music program, St. Elizabeth’s Catholic Primary School is located nearby on Cracknell Road.
+The Wellers Hill Primary School has a very active music program and is located on the junction of Weller and Toohey Roads.
+St. Elizabeth’s Catholic Primary School is located nearby on Cracknell Road.